NAVY SWCC GENERAL REQUIREMENTS

 Candidates must be from 17 to 30 years old.
 Waivers for those aged 31 to 34 are available for highly qualified candidates with prior special operations experience or special skills.

 SWCC training is open to men and women.
+Women are encouraged to apply.

 Color blindness or color deficiency is disqualifying.
 Eyesight must be correctable to 20/25 with lenses.
 If your vision is worse than 20/25 but at least 20/40 in your best eye, and 20/70 in your worst eye, and you can correct it to 20/25 with lenses then you qualify.
 If not you may require eye surgery.
 At your own expense.
 Lasik, Lasek, or PRK are acceptable.